gpbPiazza/MyWallet-frontend/README.md

 ## Objective
 <p>
    The project MyWallet was developed throughout the Bootcamp of "Respode Aí".
-This project its a full stack aplication and has the object to register, log in and check his MyWallet account balance and show transaction history.
+This project is a full stack application and has the objective to register, log in and check his MyWallet account balance and show transaction history.
 </p>

 ### Features